leonbreedt/xmapper/README.md

 Protocol Buffer Serialization
 =============================

-I re-use the excellent protobuf-net (http://code.google.com/p/protobuf-net), as it already supports serialization of C# types annotated exactly as I want.
+I re-use the excellent [protobuf-net](http://code.google.com/p/protobuf-net), as it already supports serialization of C# types annotated as I want.

 XML Serialization
 =================

-Microsoft's options in this area are staggeringly slow, I suspect a lot of reflection is used, and they have constraints of having to support every permutation customers may ask for.
+Microsoft's options in this area are staggeringly slow, and they have constraints of having to support every permutation customers may ask for.

 So, we hand-craft yet another XML serialization framework, this one primarily convention based and making conscious decisions not to support XML features that we will not need or use.

 Why not JSON?
-Well, not ruling it out, if XmlWriter/XmlReader turns out still to be too slow :)
+Well, not ruling it out, if XmlWriter/XmlReader turns out still to be too slow, and the JSON equivalents are suitable fast :)

 Serializer Design